mui/material-ui/docs/pages/blog/mui-product-comparison.md

 introduction - MUI began as Material UI - evolution to commercially licensed products - expanding ecosystem of component libraries beyond MD - now venturing into internal tool builders

-MUI's flagship product is Material UI: an open-source React UI library that implements Google's Material Design.
-Its

 ## MUI Core

 The Core is MUI's foundational product line.